farmione/diary_coding/README.md

-# system_design_diary
+# System design diary
-personal notes on some system design learning
+#### Goal: I will try to invest some hours on sys design
+This repo is about maintaining System Design journey